cysouw/diathesis/text/c08_infinitive.md

 b. ^* Er hat einen Tropfen hängen.
 c.
 Ein Tropfen hängt ihm an der Nase.
 d.
 Ein Tropfen hängt an seiner Nase.
 e.
-Er hat einen Tropfen an der Nase hängen gehabt.
+Er hat einen Tropfen an der Nase hängen *gehabt*.
 :::

 The new nominative subject seems to have multiple possibly origins.
 It mostly is the possessor of the location as in [@last] but there are also examples in which it is the possessor of the original subject, as in [@next].
 In such examples the new subject of the *haben + Infinitiv* diathesis is not related to a dative.
 It is not completely clear to me how to best approach such examples.